 Feature extraction algorithms

-The traditional goal of feature extraction is to characterize an object so that it can be recognized by measurements whose values are similar for objects in the same class and very different for objects in different classes.
+The traditional goal of feature extraction is to characterize an object so that it can be recognized by measurements whose values are similar for objects in the same class and very different for objects in different classes [reference?].
 This leads to the idea of seeking distinguishing features that are invariant to irrelevant transformations of the input data.
 In the case of image processing the invariance of features against translation, rotation and scaling is of particular importance.
 Feature invariance requirements can be skipped if the input data is adjusted (Duda, et al., 2012).
 Important techniques and algorithms used for feature extraction are summarized in the following chapters.

 Single seed region growing approach for color images